clinvar/apidemo/README.md

 Server responses codes
 -----------------------
 The API is equipped with data validation as well as access control.
 Invalid documents or URIs will be raised by the server and error codes will be reported.
-For a list of common error codes, please refer to the attached files.
+For a list of common error codes, please refer to the attached files in doc folder.

 Genboree Commons for other information
 ----------------